-The simplest form of business carried on by individuals who are personally liable for debts.
+The simplest form of business is carried on by individuals who are personally liable for debts.
 A sole proprietorship is not a legal entity like a partnership or a corporation.
-A sole-proprietor can apply for company registration under his name or under a fictitious name.
+A sole-proprietor can apply for company registration under his name or a fictitious name.
 Costs are nominal to start this kind of business, however, the disadvantage lies with financial failure situation.
-If the business fails to earn a profit then creditors can file a lawsuit against sole-proprietor.
+If the business fails to earn a profit then creditors can file a lawsuit against the sole-proprietor.
 Business liability can be discharged against his personal assets.
 Moreover, if the owner dies, there are little chances of survival.
 Expansion of business after a point becomes a tough job.
 The advantage is this kind of entrepreneurs need not enter into board meetings and annual meetings.
 Returns are signed under their name.
 They have flexible working hours.
 Sole proprietorship and One person company are very different from each other.

 One Person Company (OPC)

 The Companies Act, 2013 introduced a new form of business, a hybrid of Sole-proprietorship and Company, by providing sole proprietors with an opportunity to enter into a corporate world.
 It is treated as a private company only having a separate legal entity and limited liability.
 One Person Company Registration, which is a new concept in India, already sees a big boom.
 One Person Companies are helping tremendously in increasing the overall economy of India.
 A huge impact on the economy and development of the nation is expected.
 It gives opportunities to many and will, therefore, bring creative and young minds in front of everyone.

 Both Sole Proprietorship and One person company are beneficial in their own terms.
 Both need one person to operate the whole business but they may differ in some other terms.

 Difference between Sole Proprietorship and One person company

 - In Proprietorship, registration of the company is Not Compulsory.
 A proprietor can register if he wants to register his company.